 - Information systems

 - Financial management

 - Budget administration

 - Procurement and facilities

 - Human resources

 - Internal controls

 - Freedom of Information and Privacy Acts

-- Issue 2.1: Is the Agency efficiently and effectively addressing the need to modernize its information management systems, and in a manner that allows it to continue meeting current operational needs while maintaining consistency with provisions of the Computer Security Act, OMB Circular No. A-130 and the Federal Information Security Management Act of 2002?
+- Issue 2.1: Is NEA efficiently and effectively addressing the need to modernize its information management systems, and in a manner that allows it to continue meeting current operational needs while maintaining consistency with provisions of the Computer Security Act, OMB Circular No. A-130 and the Federal Information Security Management Act of 2002?

-Strategy: The OIG will continue to assist management by: participating in task groups; periodically reviewing and commenting on implementation issues; and performing internal control reviews on new systems with a focus on security and problem prevention.
+Strategy: NEA OIG will continue to assist management by: participating in task groups; periodically reviewing and commenting on implementation issues; and performing internal control reviews on new systems with a focus on security and problem prevention.

-Issue 2.2: Does the Agency's financial management system provide the management information needed for: (1) budget planning and formulation, budget allocation, and budget review and follow up; and (2) monitoring costs and expenditures in accordance with the requirements and initiatives of Congress, OMB, the Department of the Treasury, and the Accountability of Tax Dollars Act of 2002?
+Issue 2.2: Does NEA's financial management system provide the management information needed for: (1) budget planning and formulation, budget allocation, and budget review and follow up; and (2) monitoring costs and expenditures in accordance with the requirements and initiatives of Congress, OMB, the Department of the Treasury, and the Accountability of Tax Dollars Act of 2002?

-Strategy: The OIG will conduct, through an independent auditor, financial related audits to verify the integrity of budget execution, the propriety of transactions, the validity of account balances, and the accuracy of financial reports.
+Strategy: NEA OIG will conduct, through an independent auditor, financial related audits to verify the integrity of budget execution, the propriety of transactions, the validity of account balances, and the accuracy of financial reports.

-Issue 2.3: Does the Agency effectively assure that procurement actions comply with Federal and Agency requirements?
+Issue 2.3: Does NEA effectively assure that procurement actions comply with Federal and its requirements?

-Strategy: The OIG will periodically review NEA's procurement activities in accordance with Federal and Agency requirements.
+Strategy: NEA OIG will periodically review NEA's procurement activities in accordance with Federal and Agency requirements.

-Issue 2.4: Do NEA's policies and procedures provide a framework for the efficient and effective use of human resources that are consistent with EEO goals and objectives?
+Issue 2.4: Do NEA's policies and procedures provide a framework for the efficient and effective use of human resources that are consistent with Equal Employment Opportunity (EEO) goals and objectives?

-Strategy: The OIG will conduct surveys and analyses as warranted to: (1) identify patterns and trends; (2) evaluate Agency responsiveness to employee complaints or grievances; and (3) assess management initiatives for promoting EEO goals and objectives.
+Strategy: NEA OIG will conduct surveys and analyses as warranted to: (1) identify patterns and trends; (2) evaluate NEA responsiveness to employee complaints or grievances; and (3) assess management initiatives for promoting EEO goals and objectives.

-Issue 2.5: Are the Agency's internal controls adequate to deter and detect fraud, waste, abuse, and mismanagement?
+Issue 2.5: Are NEA's internal controls adequate to deter and detect fraud, waste, abuse, and mismanagement?

-Strategy: The OIG will conduct audits and other reviews to uncover any weaknesses in internal controls and will prepare management reports with recommendations for corrective action, if applicable.
+Strategy: NEA OIG will conduct audits and other reviews to uncover any weaknesses in internal controls and will prepare management reports with recommendations for corrective action, if applicable.

-Issue 2.6: Do the Agency's policies and procedures on FOIA and the Privacy Act adhere to Federal laws and regulations?
+Issue 2.6: Do NEA's policies and procedures on Freedom of Information Act (FOIA) and the Privacy Act adhere to Federal laws and regulations?

-Strategy: The OIG will periodically review the Agency's policies and procedures for adherence to the Federal laws and regulations.
+Strategy: NEA OIG will periodically review NEA's policies and procedures for adherence to the Federal laws and regulations on FOIA and the Privacy Act.